 You'll usually find three basic types of causes:

-You can apply Root Cause Analysis to almost any situation.
+You can apply RCA to almost any situation.
 Determining how far to go in your investigation requires good judgment and common sense.
 Theoretically, you could continue to trace root causes back to the Stone Age, but the effort would serve no useful purpose.
 Be careful to understand when you've found a significant cause that can, in fact, be changed.

 You need to analyze a situation fully before you can move on to look at factors that contributed to the problem.
 To maximize the effectiveness of your Root Cause Analysis, get together everyone – experts and front line staff – who understands the situation.
 People who are most familiar with the problem can help lead you to a better understanding of the issues.

 A helpful tool at this stage is CATWOE .
 With this process, you look at the same situation from different perspectives: the Customers, the people (Actors) who implement the solutions, the Transformation process that's affected, the World view, the process Owner, and Environmental constraints.

 During this stage, identify as many causal factors as possible.
 Too often, people identify one or two factors and then stop, but that's not sufficient.
 With RCA, you don't want to simply treat the most obvious causes – you want to dig deeper.